 We care very much about the quality of your vacation and, during this red tide bloom we want to provide you with resources to find an alternative beach and additional activities you and your family can enjoy, ranging from rides through a cypress swamp to horseback riding, to visiting a native wildlife rehabilitation center or taking a dance class.

 Unfortunately, we do not know when the red tide will subside.
 We live here and understand the disappointment, frustration, economic loss, and heartbreak this has caused our community and those, like you, who love the area as much as we do.
 If you choose to visit another time when conditions have improved, we completely understand and we look forward to the opportunity to welcome you.
 It is important to note that the red tide has been predominantly on the beaches and harbor is largely unaffected.
 Stays that are based in Punta Gorda, for example, will be mostly (or completely) unaffected.

 If you do plan to visit and are looking for things to do other than the beach, please check out this list of things to do for an enjoyable visit.

-Reports are looking far better as of the first week of October, but Charlotte County beaches have been experiencing low to high concentrations of red tide over the past few months, which have brought along reports of fish kills and respiratory irritation.
+Charlotte County beaches have been experiencing low to high concentrations of red tide over the past several months, which have brought along reports of fish kills and respiratory irritation.
 The latest Red Tide Status Report by The Florida Fish & Wildlife Conservation Commission can be found at myfwc.com/redtidestatus.

 New reports are published Wednesdays and Fridays at 5 p.m.For more information on current beach conditions, visit: